 We academics too “generate tons of information every hour”.
-And we are too busy doing that to notice the irony—that our communication line with the rest of the society has been cut; that there is nobody on the other end listening.
+And we are too busy doing that to notice the irony—that our communication line with the rest of the society has been cut.
+There is nobody on the other end listening.

 Think of all the wonderful work that’s been confined to academic bookshelves!

 Imagine, on the other hand, what our world would be like if each of us could instantly benefit from what everyone else thinks and knows!